 Mr. Lyon provided an overview of the requests and provided information regarding the current lien and accrual process, noting that lien accruals can exceed the value of a property.
-He related that the proposed ordinances and resolution incorporate consistent methodology with the intent of increased likelihood of property reinvestment, improvement, and redevelopment by reducing the monetary barrier through partial lien forgiveness, lien capping, and demolition and condemnation of blighted properties; and that the demolition and condemnation of blighted properties which pose life safety and blight conditions.
+He related that the proposed ordinances and resolution incorporate consistent methodology with the intent of increased likelihood of property reinvestment, improvement, and redevelopment by reducing the monetary barrier through partial lien forgiveness, lien capping, and demolition and condemnation of blighted properties; and that the demolition and condemnation ordinance will allow for quicker resolution of properties which pose life safety and blight conditions.